jneitman/Random-Forests/README.md

 # Random Forests
 ## Bagging and Boosting
-Demonstrating random forests in R with bagging and boosting on the iris data set in basic R and a file of breast cancer data.
+Demonstrating random forests in R with bagging and boosting on the iris data set (part 1) and breast cancer data (part 2).